LongKelvin/EzMidiPiano/README.md

 For setup, it is better to use Android Studio with the lastest version (or maybe some ide that support Android project) to open.
 This project is not completed but you can build a APK full version of it and install to your Android phone.

-# Technololy
+# Language
 - Java Android
+- C/C++ JNI

 # Library
-- Javax.sound.midi
 - SherlockMidi Synthesiszer
-- Kshoij USB Midi Device
+- Kshoij USB Midi Driver

 # Sf2 Setup
 You can easily add your favorite sound into app.
-Just copy and paster it into your Android phone.
-This app will auto recognize your sound.
+Just copy sf2 file into your Android phone.
+This app will auto recognizes your sound.

 # Sf2 Sound
 This project have some good sf2 sound.
-Here is some of it
+Here is list of some instruments:
 - Korg Grand Piano
 - Korg Epiano
 - Yamha Organ